 Associate Professor Aldo Musacchio consults for multilateral agencies such as the OECD and the Inter-American Development Bank on corporate governance reform in state-owned firms.

 He is a specialist on strategy and corporate governance in multinationals as well as innovation and industrial policy in emerging markets.
-A former faculty member at Harvard Business School, he is director of the Brazil and Latin America Initiatives at the International Business School.
+A former faculty member at Harvard Business School, he is director of the Brazil and Latin America Initiatives at the Brandeis School of Business and Economics.

-The MBA concentration in Strategy and Innovation requires the completion of 20 credits.
-These credits may also be counted toward fulfilment of other concentrations or the MBA core requirements.
+The MBA concentration in Entrpreneurship requires the completion of 16 credits.
+These credits may also be counted toward fulfillment of other concentrations or the MBA core requirements.
 Excess credits in foundation courses are counted toward the electives requirement.

-The Brandeis International Business School Admissions team looks forward to working with you during the application process.
-We encourage you to contact us at 781-736-2252 or at globaladmissions@brandeis.edu at any time if you have questions.
+The School of Business and Economics Admissions team looks forward to working with you during the application process.
+We encourage you to contact us if you have questions.

 Are you ready to get started?
 Request more information or begin applying today.